cyan92128505/pokecrystal/README.md

 - Swords Dance
   - AI will use if it will be able to get off at least one attack after using it.
-  - It will not use if the player can 1HKO.
+  - It will not use if the player can 1HKO unless all the following are true
+    - The AI outspeeds player
-  - Unless the AI outspeeds player, has intact focus sash or sturdy and the player does not have a priority move.
+    - AI has intact focus sash or sturdy
+    - The player does not have a priority move

 <img src="/screenshots/switch.png" width="150" height="150" />    <img src="/screenshots/swordsdance.png" width="150" height="150" />    <img src="/screenshots/whirlwind.png" width="150" height="150" />